Aamis

-Aamis (Ravening) is a 2019 Indian Assamese-language romantic horror film written and directed by Bhaskar Hazarika>The film explores taboo themes through an unconventional love story centered around food, obsession, and the macabre.
-The project emerged from Hazarika’s fascination with the intersection of human desires and societal norms, particularly the concept of food as a medium for intimacy and transgression.
+Aamis (Ravening) is a 2019 Indian Assamese-language romantic horror film written and directed by Bhaskar Hazarika.
+It explores taboo themes through an unconventional love story centered around food, obsession, and the macabre.

-The film was produced under the banner of Signum Productions, with Shyam Bora serving as the producer.
-Shot on location in Assam, the production sought to authentically capture the region’s cultural and culinary ethos.
-Featuring Lima Das and Arghadeep Baruah in lead roles, Aamis benefited from Hazarika’s distinctive narrative approach, which blends folklore, realism, and psychological horror.
+The film was produced by Signum Productions and Metanormal Motion Pictures, with Shyam Bora and Poonam Deol producing.
+It stars Lima Das and Arghadeep Baruah in the lead roles.

+Background

-The development process was marked by meticulous research into Assamese cuisine, which plays a pivotal role in the narrative.
-The team collaborated closely with local chefs and cultural historians to ensure accuracy.
-Aamis received its world premiere at the Tribeca Film Festival where it was nominated in five categories in the festival's "International Narrative" section.
-The film was released in India on 22 November 2019.
+The development process was marked by meticulous research into Assamese cuisine, which plays a pivotal role in the narrative, due to the story's setting.
+Aamis had its world premiere at the Tribeca Film Festival, where it was nominated in five categories in the festival's "International Narrative" section.
+It was released in India on 22 November 2019.

 Plot

-Sumon is a PhD student who researches meat-eating habits of people in northeastern India, and cooks various meat dishes for his friends as a hobby.
-Nirmali is a doctor who feels unsatisfied with her marriage, and constantly covers up for her friend Jumi who is having an extramarital affair.
-The two meet when she has to treat Sumon's friend for indigestion, and form an acquaintance over an interest in food.
-Sumon cooks meat dishes for Nirmali, and takes her to various food places as their friendship progresses.
-Soon, he starts obsessing over her, to the detriment of his career.
-Nirmali's marriage worsens, and she begins spending more time with Sumon, but does not reciprocate his feelings.
+Sumon is a PhD student who researches meat-eating habits of the people of Northeast India and cooks various meat dishes for his friends as a hobby.
+Nirmali is a doctor who feels unsatisfied with her marriage, and she constantly covers up for her friend Jumi, who is having an extramarital affair.
+Sumon and Nirmali meet when she has to treat his friend for indigestion, and they form a friendship over an interest in food.
+Sumon cooks meat dishes for Nirmali and takes her to various eateries as their friendship progresses.
+Soon, he starts obsessing over her, to the detriment of his studies.
+Nirmali's marriage worsens, and she begins spending more time with Sumon, though she does not reciprocate his feelings.

-As his obsession gets out of hand, Sumon approaches his friend Elias, a vet, to cut out a part of his flesh for research.
-In truth, he plans to cook his flesh and serve it to Nirmali, as a way to make their bond stronger.
+As his obsession gets out of hand, Sumon approaches his friend Elias, a vet, to cut off a part of his flesh, ostensibly for research.
+In truth, he plans to cook and serve it to Nirmali, as a way to make their bond stronger.
 Nirmali eats the dish, assuming it to be something else, and enjoys it more than anything she has ever tasted.
-When Sumon reveals its actual contents, she is disgusted at first, but soon starts craving human flesh.
+When Sumon reveals its actual ingredients, Nirmali is disgusted at first, but she soon starts craving human flesh.

-Their relationship gradually becomes twisted, as they begin feeding each other their flesh in turns.
-Nirmali's addiction intensifies, and she ends up craving a large portion of human flesh to satiate her hunger for food.
+The relationship gradually becomes twisted, as they begin feeding each other their flesh in turn.
+Nirmali's addiction intensifies, and she ends up craving a large portion of human flesh to satiate her hunger.
 To help her, Sumon kills a rickshaw driver but is caught in the act.
-The police discover his connection to Nirmali through their texts and apprehend her as well, and their arrest and revelation as cannibals causes a local scandal.
-At the police station, Sumon and Nirmali hold hands as they are presented in front of the media with their faces covered.
+The police discover his connection to Nirmali through their texts and apprehend her as well, and their arrest and exposure as cannibals causes a local scandal.
+At the police station, Sumon and Nirmali hold hands as they are presented in front of the media, with their faces covered.